romanodev/OpenBTE/docs/source/full.rst

 Creating ``full.h5``
 ###############################################

-The first step for solving the BTE with the full collision operator is tp create the file ``full.h5``.
+The first step for solving the BTE with the full collision operator is to create the file ``full.h5``.
 This file is an ``hdf5`` file that must have the following items:

 .. table::
    :widths: auto